Dig hard for those valuable tax receipts and reap the rewards!

 So, start searching for those receipts and get in the habit of keeping them in a safe place during the year - a place where you will remember to look when tax time is upon us again.
 Treat someone special with the money that you save, including yourself.

-Have a question for Brenda?
-Ask or leave a comment below!
+Have a question for Brenda or want to leave a comment?